decassidy/katacoda-scenarios/Python_Fundamentals/step1.md

 When known to the interpreter, the script name and additional arguments thereafter are turned into a list of strings and assigned to the  *`argv`* variable in the  *`sys`* module.
 You can access this list by executing  *`import sys`*.
 The length of the list is at least one; when no script and no arguments are given,  *`sys.argv[0]`* is an empty string.
 When the script name is given as  *`'-'`* (meaning standard input),  *`sys.argv[0]`* is set to  *`'-'`*.
 When  *`-c`* command is used,  *`sys.argv[0]`* is set to  *`'-c'`*.
 When  *`-m`* module is used,  *`sys.argv[0]`* is set to the full name of the located module.
 Options found after  *`-c`* command or  *`-m`* module are not consumed by the Python interpreter’s option processing but left in  *`sys.argv`* for the command or module to handle.

-## :smiley_cat: Interactive Mode
+## Interactive Mode

 When commands are read from a tty, the interpreter is said to be in interactive mode.
-In this mode it prompts for the next command with the primary prompt, usually three greater-than signs (*`>>>`*); for continuation lines it prompts with the secondary prompt, by default three dots (*`...`*).
+In this mode it prompts for the next command with the primary prompt, usually three greater-than signs (*<pre><code class="py">&gt;&gt;&gt;</code></pre>*); for continuation lines it prompts with the secondary prompt, by default three dots (*`...`*).
 The interpreter prints a welcome message stating its version number and a copyright notice before printing the first prompt:

 <pre><code class="vscode-dark">